elastest/elastest-toolbox/docs/index.md

 ```
 If ElasTest is not started, the command will return 1 as exit code.
 It is planned that `inspect` command can return more information about running ElasTest.

-In summary, to strart and manage ElasTest in a bash script, the following commands can be used:
+In summary, to start and manage ElasTest in a bash script, the following commands can be used:

 ```
 docker run -d --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --lite